uzh-dqbm-cmi/PRIDICT2/README.md

   -  `--input-dir` : directory where the input csv file is found on disk
   -  `--output-dir`: directory on disk where to dump results (default: `./predictions`)
   -  `--output-fname`: output filename used for the saved results
-  -  `--combine-results`: Compile all results in one dataframe
-  -  `--use-5folds`: Use all 5-folds trained models.
+  -  `--use_5folds`: Use all 5-folds trained models.
 Default is to use fold-1 model
   -  `--cores`: Number of cores to use for multiprocessing.
 Maximum 3 cores due to memory limitations.
 Default value 0 uses 3 cores if available.
   -  `--nicking`: Additionally, design nicking guides for edit (PE3) with DeepSpCas9 prediction ([Kim et al. 2019](https://www.science.org/doi/10.1126/sciadv.aax9249)).
   -  `--ngsprimer`: Additionally, design NGS primers for edit based on [Primer3](https://primer3.org/) design.